-If you need more coolant, add the proper mix at the coolant recovery tank.
+If you need more coolant, add the proper mix at the surge tank, but only when the engine is cool.

-Turning the radiator pressure cap when the engine and radiator are hot can allow steam and scalding liquids to blow out and burn you badly.
-With the coolant recovery tank, you will almost never have to add coolant at the radiator.
-Never turn the radiator pressure cap-even a little-when the engine and radiator are hot.
+Turning the surge tank pressure cap when the engine and radiator are hot can allow steam and scalding liquids to blow out and burn you badly.
+Never turn the surge tank pressure cap-even a little-when the engine and radiator are hot.